Azure/azure-iot-cli-extension/README.md

 After installing the Azure IoT extension your CLI environment is augmented with the addition of `central`, `device`, `dps`, `dt`, `edge`, `hub` and `pnp` commands.

-For usage and help content for any command or command group, pass in the `-h` parameter.
+For usage and help content of any command or command group, pass in the `-h` parameter.
 Root command group details are shown for following IoT services (click to expand).

 <details>
   <summary>IoT Central</summary>